 “My Foot Hurts.”

-When you are first learning to kick you’ll probably hit the top of your foot a lot.
-This is one reason why I suggest not going hard when you don’t have the proper technique.
+When you are first learning to kick you’ll probably hit the top of your foot on the pad quite a bit when you are trying to hit with your shin instead.
+Risk of injuring yourself is one reason why I suggest not going hard when you don’t have the proper technique (or you are with a new pad holder).
 Slapping your foot across a hard pad does not feel awesome.
-Once you learn to kick properly you will crush the Thai pads & kick pads with your shin the right way.
+Once you learn to kick properly, you will crush the Thai pads & kick pads with your shin the right way.

 Throwing push kicks when sparring is the number one cause of broken toes.
 Catching an elbow or knee to your toe is not a good time, but broken toes are really not a huge deal, they are just really annoying.
 Most of the time, it’s not really a break, it’s just badly bruised and needs some rest.
 If you severely break the big toe you might need a cast or operation, but this is pretty rare.
 You can’t cast most broken toes.
 All you can do is tape the broken toe to the toe next to it, creating a splint of sorts and ice it as needed.
 If it’s still painful when kicking don’t kick with that leg until it heals.